Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Heart of palm can also be a good source of vitamin C, falling in the top 26% of foods as a source.

-Heart of palm contains some levels of vitamins B1, B2, and B3, as well as vitamins E and A in insignificant levels.
+Heart of palm contains insignificant levels of vitamins B1, B2, B3, B5, and B6.

 Vitamin coverage chart